EsotericSoftware/dnsmadeeasy/README.md

 # DnsMadeEasy

-This is a simple tool that periodically updates your IP for DnsMadeEasy's dynamic DNS when your IP changes.
+This is a simple tool that periodically updates your IP when it changes for [DnsMadeEasy](http://www.dnsmadeeasy.com/)'s dynamic DNS.
 A Windows EXE file is provided, though the tool is written in Java and can be run on any desktop OS.

 ## Download